knative/community/ROLES.md

 pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the community.

-All members are encouraged to help with the code review burden, although each PR must be reviewed by an official [Approver](#approver).
+All members are encouraged to help with code reviews, although each PR must be approved by an official [Approver](#approver).

 When reviewing, members should focus on code quality and correctness, including testing and factoring.
 Members might also review for more holistic issues, but